-THE CHAPTER-HOUSE AT YORK CATHEDRAL.-One of the finest and most unique parts of York Cathedral is its well-known Chapter-house.
+THE CHAPTER-HOUSE AT YORK CATHEDRAL .--- One of the finest and most unique parts of York Cathedral is its well-known Chapter-house.
 Within the last few years the internal parts of this portion of the sacred edifice have undergone reparation and beautifying; but a good deal of the outside is in a state of decay.
-In order that the latter may be properly restored the Hon. and Rev. Augustus Duncombe, the recently appointed Dean of York, has just obtained leave of the Chapter to restore it at his own expense, which is estimated at 10007
+In order that the latter may be properly restored the Hon. and Rev. Augustus Duncombe, the recently appointed Dean of York, has just obtained leave of the Chapter to restore it at his own expense, which is estimated at 1000%

-THE FOR OF THE TELEGRAPH.-The renowned "Irish patriot," John Mitchell, who panted so ardently for "a southern plantation of fat negroes," in his Southern Citizen, calls the Atlantic cable "the thrice accursed telegraph," and says :---" To us the most exhilarating circumstance connected with the great event of the age is that it can easily be ruined."
+THE FOR OF THE TELEGRAPH.-The renowned "Irish patriot."
+John Mitchell, who panted so ardently for "a southern plantation of fat negroes," in his Southern Citizen, calls the Atlantic cable "the thrice accursed telegraph," and says :--- "To us the most exhilarating circumstance connected with the great event of the age is that it can easily be ruined."
 No doubt it is a great terror to rogues.
 But as John will not be likely to flee to Great Britain when he wishes a second escape from justice, we do not see why he should entertain such a bitter hatred for the telegraph.-Detroit Daily Advertiser.

-GUERNSEY LAW.-A respectable man, named Aubin, was knocked down and robbed in Jersey last week, and died through the injuries he had sustained.
+GUERNSEY LAW.-A respectable man, named Aubin was knocked down and robbed in Jersey last week, and died through the injuries he had sustained.
 Persons believed to be concerned in the outrage fled to Guernsey.
-The Jersey police followed them, but found after they arrived there that the Guernsey authorities had no power, by the laws of the island, to permit the suspected persons to be arrested.
-The authorities recommended that the suspected persons should be enticed on board a steam packet, and then captured.
-This could not be done, and thus justice was defeated.
-BATHERS AND DECENCY .- The Correctional Tribunal at Bruges has sentenced two of the foreign gentlemen arrested at Ostend on the charge of bathing without costume-to-the-minimum-fine-of-1.6-francs,-and-a-proprietor of bathing machines for complicity in the same offence to a month's imprisonment.
-HUMBOLDT'S BIRTHDAY.-Alexander von Humboldt has just celebrated at Berlin the 91st anniversary of his birthday, in the enjoyment of full health both of body and intellect.
-He has just finished his celebrated work, the Cosmos.
-Congratulations have poured in on him from all classes of society.
-Among the persons who ceased, who had assembled at the conetery to pay in visited him were the Princess Frederick William and her last tribute of respect to one so worthy of their esteem.

-brother Prince Alfred, who came from Potsdam for that purpose.
+The Jersey police followed them, but found after they arrived there that the Guernsey authorities had no power. by the laws of the island, to permit the suspected persons to be arrested.
+The authorities recommended that the suspected persons should be enticed on board a steam brother Prince Alfred, who came from Potsdam for that purpose.
 He himself is said to be of opinion that he will die next spring, just after having completed the last of the tasks he has undertaken.
 But his friends who observe him speak differently, and are bold enough to predict that this time he will prove to be altogether in error, and that a very different celebration from that which he anticipates will next year take place in his house.